xpsi-group/xpsi/docs/source/HPC_systems.rst

    make clean
    export PATH=$HOME/gsl/bin:$PATH

+where ``gsl-{latest}`` should be replaced with the latest version number.
 Let's then finally install X-PSI and test that it works:

 .. code-block:: bash